 The Extech Water Restoration Contractor Kit is a complete solution kit with USB datalogger for the restoration contractor.

-Model IRC40 i5 compact IR camera is an affordable solution for high quality images and focus free lens for convenient viewing.
-It includes a PC software for analysis of radiometric images captured by camera.
-Model MO290 pinless moisture psychrometer + IR to monitor moisture in wood and building materials with virtually no surface damage, as well as a built-in RH/temperature probe to measure relative humidity, air temperature, dew point, grains per pound, and vapor pressure.
+Model FLIR i7 compact IR camera for a high quality, focus free solution to capture images stored on a mini SD card.
+The camera takes temperature readings from 32 to 482°F. Model MO290 pinless moisture psychrometer + IR to monitor moisture in wood and building materials with virtually no surface damage, as well as a built-in RH/temperature probe to measure relative humidity, air temperature, dew point, grains per pound, and vapor pressure.
 The InfraRed thermometer with laser pointer allows for non-contact surface temperature measurements.
 Model RHT10 humidity/temperature USB datalogger logs 16,000 RH and 16,000 temperature readings.
 The USB interface permits easy set-up and data download using the included software.

 |Image||Part #||Product Description||Price||Stock||Order|

 |Drop ships from manufacturer|

 Baltimore’s Inner Harbor and the rivers that flow into it are important sources of water to Chesapeake Bay, popular recreation sites and the targets of an ambitious clean-up plan.
 But the city has for some time lacked an environmental monitoring system for tracking water quality in the harbor continuously.
 That is about to change, thanks to a collaboration between the U.S. Geological Survey (USGS) and Environmental Protection Agency (EPA).
 It will lead to the new installation of a suite of sensors that will provide the public and scientists with the first comprehensive, real time look at water quality in the harbor.Read More